home-assistant/home-assistant.io/source/_integrations/matter.markdown

 Note that a single Matter device can exist of multiple platform.
 For example a Motion sensor which also has a temperature sensor and Illuminance sensor on board.

-Do you own a (bridged) Matter device and you are missing controls for this device, create an issue on Github and make sure to post your Integration diagnostics there.
+If you own a (bridged) Matter device and you are missing controls for this device, create an issue on [GitHub](https://github.com/home-assistant/home-assistant.io) and make sure to post your Integration diagnostics there.
 In some cases we can easily extend the existing platform support based on your diagnostics dump.

 ## Adding Matter devices to Home Assistant